callous4567/UoE-Projects/master-streams/readme.md

 You'll find all the code I used here.
 I'll do my best to clean it up a bit *in the future* and perhaps add some documentation, but I make no promises.
 I'm a somewhat busy guy, after all! *wink*

-*Note* This repository is still in use- any undocumented material is well... undocumented! :D (True as of 25/11/22.)
+*Note* This repository is still in use- any undocumented material is well... undocumented! :D (True as of 23/1/23.)
+I have to note, this code is just here for proof-of-concept.
+It works for me- if you download it and run it without modifying it for you, it won't work.
+Probably won't work.
+This is just here to show how I did things- not necessarily give a fully-working code.
+It's a backup for me, basically.

 ## What the hell does that title even mean?
 The title refers to the work taken in the thesis.
 This broadly fits into the following steps-